gpaumier/gp2/src/projects/2004 CEA biochips.rst

 .. figure:: /images/Biochips_236-30_532.jpg

-TODO: add intro
+My goal was to adapt an antigen-antibody biological test, which had been developed in capillaries, to a planar format that had been designed for DNA biochips.
+I brought those two techniques together, showed the feasibility of printing antibody microarrays on the CEA-2 chemical layer, and studied experimental parameters to optimize the protocol.

 Substance P
 ~~~~~~~~~~~

 Substance P (SP) is a neurotransmitter from the neurokinin family, synthesized by neurons and able to excite nearby neurons.
-SP is involved in many physiological systems, including  the transmission of pain information into the central nervous system.
+SP is involved in many physiological systems, including  the transmission of pain information to the central nervous system.

 Substance P was used as a model molecule in the development of a novel approach to detect biological warfare agents, led by Laure-Marie Neuburger of the *Laboratoire d'Études et de Recherches en Immunoanalyse* (LERI).\ [#neuburger2006]_ Laure-Marie had been developing the immunoassay in capillaries, and produced the antibodies and antigens, conjugated with fluorophores or other molecules.
 I adapted Laure-Marie's immunoassay to planar microarrays using the CEA-2 protocol, traditionally used for DNA biochips.